 How to write a strong research proposal

 Your research proposal is a key part of your application.
 It will be read by academics with an interest in your research area and judged both on content and format.
-It is one of the key criteria that the School of Management (and funding bodies) uses to differentiate between applicants.
+It is one of the key criteria that the School of Business and Management (and funding bodies) uses to differentiate between applicants.

 It is important to present your potential supervisor with a clear proposal when you first make contact with them.
 Your research proposal should be around 2,000 words in length.